RahnL/MyWorldOfCoke/README.md

 # MyWorldOfCoke
 This shows a visualization of countries of the world, where ones listed in a database are highlighted and given some info in a tooltip.
+The live, PHP version of the site is at http://myworldofcoke.com/map.php.

 Technologies:
 - Javascript